open-crs/dataset/README.md

 ## Usage

-You can use the `dataset` module either standalone, as a CLI tool, or integrated into Python applications.
+You can use the `dataset` module either standalone, as a CLI tool, or integrated into Python applications, as a Python module.

 ### As a CLI Tool